Chattering Reduction for a Second-Order Actuator via Dynamic Sliding Manifolds: Introduction

-Another approach for adjusting or improving the system behavior is using a dynamic sliding manifold (DSM) instead of a static sliding manifold (SSM).
-This method is adopted from frequency shaping sliding mode control~\cite{youngFrequencyShapingCompensator1993}.
-For example in~\cite{shtesselSlidingModeControl2003}, a DSM is applied to a boost and buck-boost converter to stabilize the internal dynamics.
-Also in~\cite{koshkoueiDynamicSlidingMode2005}, the extra dynamics of the DSM are used as a compensator for the desired system behavior.
-In our previous study~\cite{tietzeLocalStabilityAnalysis2025}, we analyze stability with both globally bounded and unbounded perturbations using a DSM.
-The novel idea now is to use the DSM for reducing chattering compared to a SSM with similar performance properties, but without changing the switching law, i.e.~without smoothening the sign-function, reducing the gain or increasing the order of the sliding mode.

-The analysis of the chattering is based on the so-called harmonic balance (HB) method or describing function (DF) technique, rendering possible to calculate the amplitude and frequency of the fundamental oscillation~\cite{slotineAppliedNonlinearControl1991}.
-The DF analysis in~\cite{shtesselNewApproachChattering1996} shows that there is no chattering with a first-order stable lag in the unmodeled dynamics.
-The analysis is performed for ideal and real first-order SMC with a SSM.

-In this study, we give a proof of concept for applying a DSM to reduce chattering.
-We show that, for a scalar integrator plant with second order actuator dynamics and unknown time constant, there is always a DSM that reduces the chattering amplitude.
+In this study, we analyze the capability of a DSM to reduce the chattering amplitude.
+As a proof of concept we consider a scalar integrator plant with second order actuator dynamics and unknown time constant.
+We show that there is always a DSM that reduces the chattering amplitude for this specific system.
 A simulation study underlines the result and demonstrates the effectiveness of the approach.

 The manuscript is structured as follows: In~\autoref{sec:problem_statement} we introduce the problem statement, and give the system class and the actuator structure.
 In~\autoref{sec:SMC} we analyze the chattering of the SSM and calculate its corresponding amplitude.
 The main results are presented in~\autoref{sec:DSM} with the chattering analysis for the DSM and the proof of reducing the chattering amplitude for appropriate parameter selection in the DSM.
 These results are illustrated with a simulation example and various actuator values in~\autoref{sec:example}.
 Finally, we conclude with our results in~\autoref{sec:conclusion}.